blakeapm/python_fudan/day_4/copy_paste_gitbash.md

 - **To Paste**: Click where you want to paste the text and press `Ctrl+Shift+Ins`.

 This method allows you to efficiently copy and paste text using Git Bash, facilitating better workflow and data transfer between the terminal and other applications.

+## Opening a File or Folder in Windows Explorer

+In Git Bash on Windows, the `start` command in Windows can be used to open a folder with the default file manager, which is Windows Explorer.

+     ```bash
+     start .
+     ```
+     This will open the current directory in Windows Explorer.
+You can also specify a path:
+     ```bash
+     start /path/to/directory
+     ```

+This offers the same functionality as `open .` or `open /path/to/directory` in Mac OS: